Introduction

 Advanced Techniques for Removing Dried Paint

-To tackle paint stains on washed jeans, follow these steps:
+To effectively remove paint stains from washed jeans, follow these steps:

-- Identify the Type of Paint: Determine whether the paint is water-based or oil-based.
-This will influence the removal method.
+- Identify the Type of Paint: Determine whether the paint is water-based or oil-based, as this will influence your cleaning strategy.

 - Water-based paints include latex and acrylic.

-- Gather Your Supplies: You’ll need some basic items, which may include:
+- Gather Your Supplies: Collect necessary items, which may include:

 - Rubbing alcohol or acetone